kayrus/gof5/README.md

 ## Windows

-Windows version requires `powershell.exe` and doesn't support `pppd` driver.
+Windows version doesn't support `pppd` driver.
 If gof5 cannot listen to 53 DNS port, try to comment out the `dns:` list in a config file.

 ## ChromeOS